San Diego Auto Accident Lawyers

 In cases involving medical malpractice, there is a cap on pain and suffering that limits that amount of a damages award that you can obtain against a doctor, hospital, or health care provider.

 In most cases, you can recover your lost wages for time you were unable to go to work as a result of an accident caused by the neglect of another person.
 A claim for lost wages must be reasonable based on the nature and extent of your injuries.
-Similar to medical bills, you are entitled to be paid 100% of your lost wages.

 Future Loss of Earning Capacity